fogfish/fogfish.github.io/_posts/2022-03-27-golang-type-combinator.md

+---
+layout: post
+title: A Guide To Pure Type Combinators in Golang or How to Stop Worrying and Love the Functional Programming
+description: |
+  Combinators open up an opportunity to depict computation problems in terms of fundamental elements.
+It delivers powerful patterns for functional programming and make a bridge to the way humans think, allowing anyone to represent anything using structured symbolic expressions.
+Let's advance these patterns towards the Golang type system and define combinators over types and their instances to derive complex structures of type T. There are 7 patterns to consider and express their semantic with Golang despite a fact that Golang type system is less powerful and does not support type classes.
+In the end, combinators are fundamentally computational constructs.
+tags:
+  - coding
+  - pure functional
+  - golang
+  - algebra
+  - type system
+  - type classes
+  - generic
+  - polymorphism
+  - combinators
+  - type trait
+---

 # A Guide To Pure Type Combinators in Golang or How to Stop Worrying and Love the Functional Programming

 Humans have developed ideas of representing things using a formal "system" since ancient history - Aristotle’s logic, Euclid’s geometry are good examples.
 The formalism allows anyone to proof and deduct purely within the system so that it defines a concrete solution of the current problem.
 System of combinators has been known for 100 years since Moses Schönfinkel developed a universal computation system that has been researched since together with mathematical logic, lambda calculus and category theory.
 Combinators open up an opportunity to depict computation problems in terms of fundamental elements like physics talks about the universe in terms of particles.
 The only definite purpose of combinators are building blocks for composition of "atomic" functions into computational structures from concrete problem "domain".
 So far, combinators remain as powerful symbolic expressions in computational languages.